 How do I get the fastest internet possible?

 For the fastest home internet, you’ll want fiber-to-the-home (FTTH) internet.
-Xfinity from Comcast offers FTTH internet with its Gigabit x6 plan, which comes with 6,000 Mbps download speeds.
+Xfinity from Comcast offers FTTH internet with its Gigabit x6 plan, which comes with 6,000 Mbps download speeds, and Frontier offers 7,000 Mbps with its Fiber 7 Gig plan.

 But if you’d like to take better advantage of the internet plan you have right now, check out our article “Why Is My Internet So Slow?”
 We’ve got tricks and tips to improve your home Wi-Fi right away.